andybega/keeleklikk/README.md

-# Keeleklikk notes
+# Home

-Notes for Keeleklikk Estonian for English speakers
+[Keeleklikk.ee](www.keeleklikk.ee) is a website to help people learn basic Estonian.
+Here are my notes for the English-speaker Estonian course.

 [Weird things in Estonian]({{ site.baseurl }}{% link weird-eesti.md %})